Find Affordable College Courses

 Doctor’s Degrees in Wildlife Management

 There are 17 colleges and univerities across the nation that offer a doctor's degree in wildlife.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 5% were students from an underrepresented racial-ethnic group.
-Also, 10.7% of wildlife graduates were international students.
+This degree is more popular with male students, and about 11% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 6.8% of wildlife graduates were international students.

 Education Levels of Wildlife Majors

-During the 2020-2021 academic year, 56 students earned their doctor's degree in wildlife.
+During the most recent year for which data is available, 44 people earned their doctor's degree in wildlife.
 This earns it the #139 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in wildlife at each degree level.